milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

 gh pr view 1 --repo owner/scratchpad --json id,title,body
 ```

-In addition the `--json` argument can be added to many commands to return a JSON object to allow handling the responses in a programmatic way, such as using `ConvertFrom-Json` **in PowerShell**.
+In addition, the `--json` argument can be added to many commands to return a JSON object, allowing programmatic handling of the responses, such as using `ConvertFrom-Json` **in PowerShell**.

 ### Assigning Reviewers